Muquesting/DeepAllele-public/scripts/Analyze_model/Analyze_models.md

-# Analyze learned regulatory grammar with sequence attributions
+# Analyze DeepAllele's learned regulatory syntax with sequence attributions

-Here, we demonstrate how to use sequence attributions from trained DeepAllele models to make predictions for variant effect sizes, and to determine the regulatory mechanisms that lead to allelic imbalances in the data set.
-DeepAllele shows improved performance for predictions of allelic imbalances over classical models that were only trained on counts.
-The ratio head uses sequences from both alleles as input to predict allelic ratios.
-This additional objective improves predictions for allelic ratios.
-Attributions from the "ratio"-head return importance scores for both alleles.
-These sequence attributions contain motifs that are important for predicting both allelic counts, and the ratio.
-The differences between the size of motifs in the two allelic sequences is directely related to the ratio predictions.
+Here, we demonstrate how to use sequence attributions (base pair importance scores) from trained DeepAllele models to make predictions about variant effect sizes, and to determine the regulatory mechanisms that lead to allelic imbalances in the data set.
+DeepAllele shows improved performance for predictions of allelic imbalances over classical models that were only trained on a single sequence to predict its measured signal (counts).
+DeepAllele's ratio head uses sequences from both alleles as input to predict allelic ratios and both measured log-counts.
+The composite objective function consisting of the ratio- and the two count-losses improves predictions for allelic ratios.
+Consequently, sequence attributions from the "ratio"-head return importance scores for both alleles.
+These sequence attributions contain motifs that are important for predicting both, allelic counts and the ratio.
+The differences between the size of motifs in the two allelic sequences is directly related to the ratio predictions.

 ## 1. Make predictions with the model and determine trusted set of sequences
 No model is perfect!
-To determine which model predictions we can trust, we use the model's predictions for unseen sequences in the test set to determine for which it might have learned the correct mechanisms.
+To determine which model predictions we can trust, we use the model's predictions for unseen sequences in the test set to determine for which it might have learned about the regulatory mechanisms driving allelic imbalances.
+Note, to increase trust in the models predictions, one can also train multiple models with different random initializations (seeds) to determine for which data points the model consistently predicts the correct effect direction (T-test difference from zero).

 ### Get models and processed data from the paper
-Use `download_models.sh` to download the processed data and trained models from Zenodo.
+Use `download_models.sh` to download the processed data and trained models from Figshare.
 This bash script also initializes PATH structure for `atac/`, `chip/`, and `rna/` with `models/`, `data/` and `results/` in each of them.

 ### Set relevant PATHs for subsequent analysis
 ```